makerdao/community/faqs/governance.md

 It takes five separate transactions to set up the voting contract.

-1. Initiate link: The first step is to specify which wallet to use as the hot wallet.
+1. **Initiate link:** The first step is to specify which wallet to use as the hot wallet.
 This transaction is called "Initiate link" and must come from the cold wallet.
-This transaction is meant to prove the voter’s control of the cold wallet, and specify which wallet to use as their hot wallet.
+This transaction is meant to prove the voter's control of the cold wallet, and specify which wallet to use as their hot wallet.
-1. Approve link:  Next, it is time to specify and prove control of the hot wallet and create the link between the two wallets with the "Approve link" transaction.
+1. **Approve link:**  Next, it is time to specify and prove control of the hot wallet and create the link between the two wallets with the "Approve link" transaction.
 This action will also create a personalized voting contract that the voter can manage.
-1. Approve MKR transfer :  Once the link between the cold and hot wallets has been created, the voter must approve their MKR to be transferred to the voting contract.
+1. **Approve MKR transfer :**  Once the link between the cold and hot wallets has been created, the voter must approve their MKR to be transferred to the voting contract.
-1. Approve IOU transfer :  After approving the MKR to be transferred to the voting contract, another approval is required to transfer [IOU tokens](https://docs.makerdao.com/smart-contract-modules/governance-module/chief-detailed-documentation#1-introduction-summary).
+1. **Approve IOU transfer :**  After approving the MKR to be transferred to the voting contract, another approval is required to transfer [IOU tokens](https://docs.makerdao.com/smart-contract-modules/governance-module/chief-detailed-documentation#1-introduction-summary).
-1. Lock MKR : The last step transfers MKR to the voting contract to specify the voting weight.
+1. **Lock MKR :** The last step transfers MKR to the voting contract to specify the voting weight.
 This step can be repeated at any time to "top up" the contract with additional MKR.

 ## When setting up a single wallet, how many transactions do I have to sign?

 It takes three separate transactions to set up a single-wallet voting contract.

-1. Approve MKR transfer : This allows MKR to be transferred to the voting contract.
+1. **Approve MKR transfer :** This allows MKR to be transferred to the voting contract.
-1. Approve IOU transfer : After approving the MKR to be transferred to the voting contract, another approval is required to transfer [IOU tokens](https://docs.makerdao.com/smart-contract-modules/governance-module/chief-detailed-documentation#1-introduction-summary).
+1. **Approve IOU transfer :** After approving the MKR to be transferred to the voting contract, another approval is required to transfer [IOU tokens](https://docs.makerdao.com/smart-contract-modules/governance-module/chief-detailed-documentation#1-introduction-summary).
-1. Lock MKR : The last step transfers MKR to the voting contract to specify the voting weight.
+1. **Lock MKR :** The last step transfers MKR to the voting contract to specify the voting weight.
 This step can be repeated at any time to "top up" with additional MKR.

 ## What happens to my MKR when I am voting?